IstoVisio · B2B · Desktop app · Science

 The founding team believed this was a relatively simple request from power users, based on high-level customer feedback asking for better label organization.

-To validate this direction, I spoke with five power users from academic labs and walked them through an early prototype built on the founding team’s understanding of the problem.
+To validate this direction, I spoke with five power users and walked them through an early Figma prototype built on the founding team’s understanding of the problem.

 Success shifted from “did we ship all features?” to “does this still work when the experiment changes?”